 The mines at Blackcraig

 The mining lease for Blackcraig allowed the Craigtown Mining Company to mine anywhere on the land.
-It also allowed them to construct any buildings necessary to the mining operations.
+It also allowed them to construct any necessary buildings.
 You can discover some of the evidence of their activity while exploring the Kirroughtree Lade trail.

 The mining process

 Once mined, the galena ore was dressed.
-Water was a vital part of the process, needed to power crushing equipment and to wash away any waste material.
+Water was a vital part of the process.
+It powered crushing equipment and to wash away any waste material.
 This left the ore clean and ready for smelting, which also needed water to power the bellows for the smelting furnace.

 The mine's records